nucypher/protocol/README.md

 3) **Subsidies and service quality**

-Ther action required to earn subsidies (inflationary rewards) does not align perfectly with actual work performed on behalf of users, which risks some service-providers configuring their machines to execute the bare minimum required to collect the subsidy, and neglecting real service requests from users (e.g. by being offline).
+The action required to earn subsidies (inflationary rewards) does not align perfectly with actual work performed on behalf of users, which risks some service-providers configuring their machines to execute the bare minimum required to collect the subsidy, and neglecting real service requests from users (e.g. by being offline).
 Relevant discussions: https://github.com/nucypher/nucypher/issues/1272, https://github.com/nucypher/protocol/issues/13

 4) **Service-provider selection conditions**